Description And Comments

 Most readers, however, loved the Bugs, including this mom from Brentwood, Tennessee:

-Comments from your reader's make It's Tough to Be a Bug! sound worse than Alien Encounter.
-It's not.
 It's intense like Honey, I Shrunk the Audience but mostly funny.
 The bugs are cartoonlike instead of realistic and icky, so I can't understand what all the fuss is about.
 Disney has conditioned us to think of rodents as cute, so kids think nothing of walking up to a mouse the size of a portable toilet but go nuts over some cartoon bugs.
 Get a grip!

 This chart shows you roughly how long you'll wait for It's Tough to Be a Bug! when you visit on a day with a given Disney California Adventure Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see It's Tough to Be a Bug!
 Wait Times.

 - We rate this attraction as Not To Be Missed.